 As well as enjoying birds, most keen birders are also interested in bird conservation to some degree.
 One way you can use your developing birding skills to help birds is by taking part in bird-related volunteer surveys.
 These provide valuable data for bird conservation organisations here in Ireland and abroad and are really easy to get involved in.

-Birdwatch Ireland rely on volunteers to do a lot of the fieldwork for their nationwide bird surveys.
+Birdwatch Ireland relies on volunteers to do a lot of the fieldwork for their nationwide bird surveys.
 There’s something to suit every skill level, from the annual Garden Bird Survey through the Countryside Bird Survey, the Irish Wetland Bird Survey (IWEBS) and the ongoing Seabird Monitoring Programme (SMP).
 You’ll find full details on the surveys and how you can get involved on the Birdwatch Ireland website here.

 Participating in these surveys can be an enjoyable way to make a worthwhile contribution to bird conservation in Ireland and further afield.